pranesh19/Gazebo/rhinoceROS/src/atreus/scripts/Localization/README.md

 latter was created in frame of reference of '/odom' and is just a combination of wheel odometry and IMU data.

 These two filters are purely independent of each other and are created for global and local use respectively.
 The global reference ensures stable but discrete data, whereas the local reference ensures continuous but is prone to drift over time.
+Moreover the localization node associated with the '/map' frame, outputs filtered GPS waypoints that can be echoed through the topic '/gps/filtered'.

 Based on usage, these EKFs can be toggled.

 ![Screenshot from 2020-03-28 22-17-32](https://user-images.githubusercontent.com/45683974/77828574-5b31ec00-7142-11ea-89af-a9368a007ba5.png)